 Even if we’re talking 70% off flash sales, you don’t need that new top more than you need to be able to feed yourself, so please just have a bit of foresight!

-We know it’s easy to have an extra ten minutes in bed, miss the bus then end up having to get a taxi to uni so you don’t miss that same tutorial for the third week in a row.
+We know it’s easy to steal an extra ten minutes in bed, miss the bus then end up having to get a taxi to uni so you don’t miss that same tutorial for the third week in a row.
 We’ve all been there!

-But even just one or two taxis a week really does add up, so suck it up and be more time aware!
+But even just one or two taxis a week really does add up, so suck it up and be more time-aware!

 The best of everything